 Sananga Eye Drops

-Sananga is a very powerful sacred eye medicine, which is made from a shrub called “Apocynaceae” from the Amazon jungle.
-The indigenous tribes used it to sharpen their site before hunting.
-For modern seekers of spiritual and physical healing, Sananga is used as a precursor to Ayahuasca ceremonies, and as an eye medicine.
+Sananga is a very powerful sacred eye medicine made from a shrub called “Apocynaceae” from the Amazon jungle.
+The indigenous tribes use it to sharpen their site before hunting.
+Modern seekers of spiritual and physical healing use Sananga as a precursor to Ayahuasca ceremonies, and as an eye medicine.
 Sananga eye drops from the Kuntanawa in the Brazilian Amazon have been known to improve vision on a physical and spiritual level.
 On a physical level Sananga helps correct optical imperfections, cleans cornea and retina.
 Sananga is known to aid in long-range vision improvement, myopia, glaucoma, cataract and blindness.

 Active ingredients: Tabernaemontana undulata contains iboga alkaloids

 Statements here have not been evaluated by the FDA.
 We make no claims to diagnose, mitigate, treat, cure, or prevent disease.